 The Hillsdale Caltrain Station straddles the tracks, elevated on a low berm, just north of Hillsdale Avenue.
 West of the station, separated by parking lots and 10-lane-wide El Camino Real, is the enclosed regional Hillsdale Shopping Center.
 Landscaping along El Camino Real and the surrounding area is sparse, with few mature trees.
-Northeast of the station, a new urban district is being built as part of the Bay Meadows project (as of November 2019).
-Also as of 2020, midrise commercial and mixed-use buildings are under construction adjacent to the station.
+Northeast of the station, recently-built midrise commercial and mixed-use buildings line the railway).

 From the Hillsdale Caltrain Station to the Belmont Caltrain Station, a mix of single-family and multi-unit residential uses is east of the railway, with a small group of commercial buildings near 42nd Avenue and Marine View Avenue.
 El Camino Real runs along the west of the railway, while Old County Road runs along the east.
 Some views to the Bay are available from the railway in this area.
 Mature trees line Old County Road in residential areas, obscuring views to the railway in a few locations.
 In other locations, narrow commercial buildings sit between the railway and roadway, completely blocking views to the railway.
 Development along El Camino Real is characteristic of an auto-oriented commercial corridor with styles and types of development varying from newer L-shaped strip malls to older, freestanding structures, occasionally with older and notable signs and facades, to low-profile, pedestrian-scale commercial structures with multiple storefronts at the sidewalk.
 These uses lead to many large surface parking lots along El Camino Real, creating wide spaces between developments.
-West of the railway, after passing some narrow car sales lots and garages between the tracks and highway, El Camino Real rises above the tracks, giving travelers and adjacent commercial and residential viewers a view to the Bay above the railway and residential areas east of Old County Road.
+West of the railway, after passing some narrow car sales lots and garages between the tracks and highway.
+El Camino Real rises above the tracks, giving travelers and adjacent commercial and residential viewers a view to the Bay above the railway and residential areas east of Old County Road.
 Some mature oaks occur north of the Belmont Caltrain Station between the railway and El Camino Real.

 The Belmont Caltrain Station is located where the railway crosses Ralston Boulevard.
 This is a prominent location, because Ralston is the primary route into Belmont from US 101, and the small downtown district stretches west from the station on the far side of busy El Camino Real.

 The visual character of the downtown area is not entirely consistent with other long-established downtowns found in other Peninsula cities; instead, the area resembles much of El Camino Real through the city, with low-density newer commercial, office, and residential development.
 Development in this area includes some unique design elements, such as pitched roofs and building motifs.
 No parks or unique visual features are immediately adjacent to the alignment nor are they visible from the adjacent roadways because of development; however, a number of older and distinctive structures are located along Old County Road and El Camino Real.
 The elevated railway is prominent from downtown Belmont, but it is shielded from viewers to the east by commercial uses along Old County Road.
 From the Belmont Caltrain Station to San Carlos Caltrain Station, the railway remains elevated on a berm.